-This planning report has been prepared on behalf of Stockland Development Pty Ltd (Stockland) to initiate the preparation of an amendment to the North Sydney Local Environmental Plan 2013 (NSLEP 2013).
+This amended report has been prepared on behalf of Stockland Development Pty Ltd (Stockland) to support an amended planning proposal request to North Sydney Council (Council) in relation to 601 Pacific Highway, St Leonards (the site).
+The amended planning proposal seeks to change the statutory planning controls that apply to the site under the North Sydney Local Environmental Plan 2013 (LEP) as follows:

-The amendment relates to 601 Pacific Highway, St Leonards (Lot 71 in Deposited Plan 749690) (the site).

-The intended outcome of this Planning Proposal is to amend the NSLEP 2013 planning controls as follows:

-- Establish a site-specific building height control, with maximum building height of RL276.5; and - Establish a site-specific floor space ratio (FSR) control, with a maximum FSR of 20:1.
+- Establish a site-specific building height control, with maximum building height of RL265; and - Establish a site-specific floor space ratio (FSR) control, with a maximum FSR of 20:1.